-At February 28, 2007, the Company leased office space domestically in Norwalk, Connecticut; New York, New York; Boston, Massachusetts; Chicago, Illinois; Manchester, New Hampshire; Reston, Virginia; Newark, New Jersey; Tuscaloosa, Alabama; San Mateo and Santa Monica, California; and outside the U.S. in London; Tokyo; Hong Kong; Sydney; Singapore; Frankfurt; Milan; and Paris and Avon, France.
+At May 31, 2007, the Company leased office space domestically in Norwalk, Connecticut; New York, New York; Boston, Massachusetts; Chicago, Illinois; Manchester, New Hampshire; Reston, Virginia; Newark, New Jersey; Tuscaloosa, Alabama; San Mateo and Santa Monica, California; and outside the U.S. in London; East Sussex; Tokyo; Hong Kong; Sydney; Singapore; Frankfurt; Milan; and Paris and Avon, France.
 The leases expire on various dates through March 2021.
-Total minimum rental payments associated with the leases are recorded as rent (a component of selling, general and administrative expenses) on a straight-line basis over the periods of the respective non-cancelable lease terms.
+Total minimum rental payments associated with the leases are recorded as rent (a component of selling, general and administrative expenses) on a straightline basis over the periods of the respective non-cancelable lease terms.

-During the second quarter of fiscal 2007, the Company entered into new lease agreements in the ordinary course of business to support operations in New York and London.
-The new spaces expand existing locations and will accommodate approximately 315 professionals.
+A new lease agreement in the ordinary course of business to support operations in New York became effective during the third quarter of fiscal 2007, which will result in incremental future minimum rental payments of \$12.2 million over the remaining non-cancelable lease term.
+The new space will accommodate approximately 170 professionals.
 During the fourth quarter of fiscal 2007, the Company expects to consolidate five New York office locations into one.

-At February 28, 2007, the Company's lease commitments for office space provide for the following future minimum rental payments under non-cancelable operating leases with remaining terms in excess of one year (in thousands):
+At May 31, 2007, the Company's lease commitments for office space provide for the following future minimum rental payments under non-cancelable operating leases with remaining terms in excess of one year (in thousands):

 Years Ended August 31,

-2007 (Remainder) \$ 4,427
+2007 (Remainder) \$ 2,275

-2008 10,032
+2008 11,242

-2009 11,864
+2009 13,943

-2010 12,382
+2010 14,011

-2011 11,666
+2011 13,379

-Thereafter 79,808 130,179
+Thereafter 85,233

-Minimum lease payments \$ 130,179
+Minimum lease payments 85,233 \$140,083